Mcful123/F4Tchamber/README.md

 # terminate()

-This function will write a simple one step profile to profile #40.
+This function takes advantage of the fact the chamber can be turned off at the end of profiles. terminate() will write a simple one step profile to profile #40.
 Then it will terminate any running profile, and start profile 40.
 Profile 40 will run its 1 second long profile and turn off the chamber after it is completed.

 # pause()
 pauses the currently running profile.
 It will do nothing if no profile is running.